wrightni/OSSP/readme.md

 For detailed usage and installation instructions, see the pdf document 'Algorithm_Instructions.pdf'

-### batch\_process_mp.py
+### ossp_process.py
+## (old: batch\_process_mp.py)

 This combines all steps of the image classification scheme into one script.
-This script finds all appropriately formatted files in the input directory (.tif and .jpg) and queues them for processing.
-For each image, this script processes them as follows: Image Subdivision (Splitter.py) -> Segmentation (Watershed.py) -> Classification (RandomForest.py) -> Calculate statistics -> Recompile classified splits. batch\_process_mp.py is able to utilize more than one core of the processor for the segmentation and classification phases.
+This script finds all appropriately formatted files in the input directory (.tif(f) and .jpg) and queues them for processing.
+For each image, this script processes them as follows: Image subdivision (if chosen) and preprocessing (preprocess) -> segmentation (segment.py) -> classification (classify.py) -> calculate statistics -> recompile image subdivisions (if present). ossp\_process.py is able to utilize more than one core of the processor by creating multiple threads.
+Use the --parallel option to select the number of threads to create.

 #### Required Arguments
 * __input directory__: directory containing all of the images you wish to process Note that all .jpg and .tif images in the input directory as well as all sub-directories of it will be processed.